Trying to live more green? We’re here to help with our Champaign-Urbana Area Recycling Guide.

 Car seat recycling

 Target holds periodic car seat recycling events, often around Earth Day in April.
-The events are usually advertised through Target’s app with discounts offered on new car seats or boosters.
-Champaign County has no year-round option for car seat recycling.
+The events are usually advertised through Target’s app, with discounts offered on new car seats or boosters.
+Champaign County has no year-round option for car seat recycling, although we have a post listing the few options we know about.

 Didn’t find what you were looking for?
 Both the city of Champaign and the city of Urbana put out lists (although some of the information may be out of date) of places to take a host of other reusables/recyclables, from clothing to motor oil.